rogervila/inertia-html/README.md

 <!-- ... -->
 ```

 Notice that the "rendered at" date changes when the POST request is sent.
-This is because Inerta renders again the current page.
+This is because Inerta renders again the current page after the redirection.

 Also, check your Laravel logs to assert that the message has been logged.

 ## Examples

-Since Inertia.js HTML Adapter renders plain HTML files, you can use _any_ frontend library or framework with it.
+Since **Inertia.js HTML Adapter renders plain HTML files**, you can **use _any_ frontend library or framework with it**.

 > To simplify the examples, external libraries are loaded via CDN.